 Our creamy vegan queso is outrageously creamy, thanks to cashews.
 Enjoy it spooned onto tacos, inside burritos, or serve it with homemade tortilla chips.
 We love it!
 Jump to the Vegan Queso Recipe

 “Cheesy” Creamy Cashew Dip aka Vegan Queso

 Vegans and non-vegans love this creamy dip.
-With a minute or so in a blender, cashews transform into a smooth and creamy sauce.
-This creamy base can be turned into many things like cashew butter, vegan cheese sauce (Alfredo sauce), cashew yogurt and this queso-inspired dip.
-Here’s our recipe for queso made with dairy and cheese, if you are interested.
+With a minute or so in a blender, cashews transform into a smooth and creamy sauce (called cashew cream).
+You can turn this creamy base into various things like cashew butter, vegan cheese sauce (Alfredo sauce), cashew yogurt, and this queso-inspired dip.

-- To soften the nuts, making them easier to blend into a smooth and creamy sauce
+- To soften the nuts, making them easier to turn into a smooth and creamy sauce

 - To break down the shell of the nuts for easier digestion

 With our blender, the cashews quickly turn into a smooth sauce — you can see this in action by watching our video!
 My guess is that your blender will do the same, but know that if you are concerned, you can always soak the cashews first.
 We added instructions in the recipe below.

 For more suggestions on using cashews to make creamy sauces, dips, and more, see our homemade cashew cream recipe!

 Once you have the cashew cream, you must add a few tasty ingredients to turn it into a vegan queso dip.
 Here’s what we add:

 - Taco seasoning — This can be store-bought (salt-free is preferable), but I highly recommend making your own.
 Here’s our taco seasoning recipe.
 I just love it!